 SMCCCD: Calculation to translate hourly rate to 3-unit load: Hourly Rate x Hours/Week (3) x Weeks/Semester (17.5) + Office Hour Rate x Weeks/Semester (17.5)

 * 2022-23 rates (Marin, Mission/WV, SJ/Evergreen, Foothill); * 2021-22 rates (SMCCCD, CCSF);

 New “Mirrored Schedule” begins in Fall 2022

-One of the final items the District agreed to in the last round of contract negotiations was to give adjunct instructors all 25 experience-based salary steps currently available to full-timers, rather than the 11 that adjuncts currently have.
-Beginning this Fall semester, instructional adjuncts now have a full “mirrored schedule” with all the steps (to recognize experience) and columns (to recognize education) that full-timers have.
+One of the final items the District agreed to in the last round of contract negotiations was to give adjunct instructors all 25 experience-based salary steps currently available to full-timers, rather than the 11 that adjuncts had previously.
+Beginning in the Fall ’22 semester, instructional adjuncts now have a full “mirrored schedule” with all the steps (to recognize experience) and columns (to recognize education) that full-timers have.
 The new schedule was created by making Steps 1-11 on the 2021-2022 adjunct instructional schedule Steps 1-11 of the Master’s column on the new schedule, then building out the other columns and steps using the percentage differences between columns and steps on the full-time salary schedule.
 The following special conditions will apply:

 - Adjunct instructors with a Master’s, MA+45 units, MA+60 units, or PhD/EdD/JD will be placed into the column corresponding to that degree.

 - Adjunct instructors who do not have a Master’s, and who are on a 2021-2022 SMCCCD seniority list, will be placed into the Master’s column.

 - Adjunct instructors who have been at Step 11 for at least three years will be placed at Step 14.
 All other adjunct instructors will be placed one step above their 2021-2022 step.